lmirzaei/spring-ecommerce-tutorial/README.md

 spring.datasource.password=TutorialUser_Password
 ```
 ## c.
 Create Data Domains using Spring Data JPA
 Let’s now create the first data entity in our relational database called Category.
-Create a new package called 'entities' inside 'ecommerce.tutorial.jpa' and add a class named 'CategoryEntity.java'.
+Create a new package called `entities` inside `ecommerce.tutorial.jpa` and add a class named `CategoryEntity.java`.

 Our Category entity has two fields:

- - id: It’s the primary key for Category table.
+ - `id`: It’s the primary key for Category table.
- - name: The name of the Category.
+ - `name`: The name of the Category.

 ```Java
 @Entity